bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 In the type system there are two flavors of actions; `ActionExposedFn` (which have 0..? args) and `ActionParamsFn`s which DO have a first parameter DataType and optional arguments (eg 1..? args).

-the ActionExposedFn is what is _exposed_ on `store.$` and `store.actions` of each store. the ActionParamsFn is what is passed into params in an ActionParamsRecord object.
+the ActionExposedFn is what is _exposed_ on `forest.$` and `forest.actions` of each forest. the ActionParamsFn is what is passed into params in an ActionParamsRecord object.

-so the ActionExposedRecord exposed on the generic type Store is the _user facing interface_ (action functions) which delegates to the value-prefixed actions defined in the constructor.
+so the ActionExposedRecord exposed on the generic type Forest is the _user facing interface_ (action functions) which delegates to the value-prefixed actions defined in the constructor.

 that is the _creator_ writes action in long form with a value arg; the user _gets_ the short form